Steinperfer/SearXNG-Google-Theme/README.md

 localStorage.removeItem('ai_tab_hidden')
 ```
 # Or change th 1 to a 0 in "ACTIVATE-AI.txt"
-you can also remove # befor the url and claude will open everytime you click on AI, you can use every url  you want it will just open a new window insted of the thing you searched in google
+you can also remove # befor the url and claude will open everytime you click on AI,
+you can use every url  you want it, will just open a new window insted of the thing you searched in google